facebookresearch/ELF/README.md

     --opponent_type AI_SIMPLE                     # Use AI_SIMPLE as rule-based AI
     --tqdm                                        # Show progress bar.
     --gpu 0                                       # Use first gpu.
+    --T 20                                        # 20 step actor-critic
     --additional_labels id,last_terminal
     --trainer_stats winrate                       # If you want to see the winrate over iterations.
-    --T 20                                        # 20 step actor-critic
+                                                  # Note that the winrate is computed when the action is sampled from the multinomial distribution (not greedy policy).
+                                                  # To evaluate your model more accurately, please use eval.py.
 ```

 Note that long horizon (e.g., `--T 20`) could make the training much faster and (at the same time) stable.
 With long horizon, you should be able to train it to 70% winrate within 12 hours with 16CPU and 1GPU.
 You can control the number of CPUs used in the training using `taskset -c`.